-A valuer must be: (i) independent to the parties of the offer (for which, see below); (ii) appropriately qualified to conduct valuation (with membership of a professional body being an indicator that a valuer is appropriately qualified); (iii) satisfy any legal or regulatory requirements; and (iv) have sufficient current knowledge of the relevant market and have necessary skills and understanding to prepare the valuation report (Rule 29.3(a)).
-The Panel must be consulted in advance if there are any doubts as to whether a proposed valuer being satisfies these requirements (Rule 29.3(b)).
+A valuer must: (i) be independent to the parties of the offer (for which, see below); (ii) be appropriately qualified to conduct the valuation (with membership of a professional body being an indicator that a valuer is appropriately qualified); and (iii) have sufficient current knowledge of the relevant market and the necessary skills and understanding to prepare the valuation report ( $Rule\ 29.3(a)$ ).
+The Panel must be consulted in advance if there are any doubts as to whether a proposed valuer satisfies these requirements ( $Rule\ 29.3(b)$ ).

-For the purposes of determining whether a valuer is independent, the Executive has traditionally applied a lower bar than that applied to financial advisers that wish to be regarded as independent for the purposes of Rule 3.
+For the purposes of determining whether a valuer is independent, the Executive has traditionally applied a lower bar than that applied to financial advisers that wish to be regarded as independent for the purposes of Rule 3.1.
 The Executive will usually consider a valuer to be independent if: (i) neither the valuer nor any party to the offer has a substantial economic interest in the other; and (ii) the valuer is considered by its own professional standards to be independent and/or is not in breach of its own professional standards by carrying out the valuation.
-The Panel has affirmed this approach in the PCP.
+The Panel has affirmed this approach in relation to Rule 29.3.